University Studies – 22 Unit Emphasis | SC Program: AA.1507

 Units 4

-Advisory: English Placement Level 6 or higher.
+Advisory: A grade of C or higher in ENGL 190, or English Placement Level 6 or higher.

-This course is the first semester of a four-semester sequence covering differentiation of single variable functions, applications of the derivative, an introduction to integration, and an introduction to differential equations.
+First semester of a four-semester sequence covering differentiation of single variable functions, applications of the derivative, introduction to integration, and introduction to differential equations.
 This course may be offered in a distance education format.

 Apply Now